How to Craft a Strong Email Subject LineJanuary 3, 2017

 Keep it personal

 The key to a successful holistic email marketing campaign is personalization, and your subject lines are no different!
 Most CRMs, like Digistorm Funnel, or email marketing providers will have 'tokens' functionality set up and ready for you to use.
 Tokens are a little snippet of code that dynamically changes based on the email recipient's data.

 Name tokens are particularly effective in your subject line, because they grab your attention straight away.
 If I see an email subject line that includes my name, I am far more inclined to open the email.
 When I signed up for a class at a local yoga studio, I received a welcome email with the subject line, Welcome to the studio Heather!
 Needless to say, I felt welcomed and motivated to open the email.

 And it's not just me.
 CampaignMonitor reports that email subject lines that contain personalization are 26% more likely to be opened.
 So why not give it a try?

 Read all of our Tips for Prospective Parent Email Marketing

 Keep it relevant

-It’s important to always use your subject line to let readers know what they can expect inside your email marketing communication.
-Using misleading subject lines may provide you with short-term wins, but it may stop viewers from opening your emails in future.
+It’s a good idea to give readers a preview of what's in the email communication so that they can make an informed decision about whether they want to read it or not.
+Using misleading subject lines may provide you with short-term wins, but it may stop your readers from opening your emails in future.

-Keep it secretive
+Keep it a little bit secretive

-Implementing email as a part of your holistic marketing strategy this year?
+Are you implementing email as a part of your holistic marketing strategy this year?
 Check out how email plays a vital role in our guide to inbound marketing for schools.